mlscharan/HealthAI-Intelligent-HealthCare-Using-IBM-Granite/Demo-Video/readme.md

-This is a Demo Video Explaining The Project in Deatail.
+This is a Video Demonstration of The Project.